spawnfest/ddmin/README.md

     foo([]) -> done.

 This inherently useless function shall serve us for demonstration purposes.
-For the input `[1,2,3,4,5,6,7,8]` ddmin proceeds the following way by applying `foo` on different input sets:
+For the input `[1,2,3,4,5,6,7,8]` ddmin proceeds the following way by applying `foo` on different input configurations:

       step | delta | test case                | test
     ------------------------------------------------